audgirka/ansible-portal-chart/README.md

 **Procedure**

 1. Ensure you have already completed the ["Create plugin registry"](#create-plugin-registry) step.
-2. Create secrets as indicated in the ['Create OpenShift secrets](#create-openshift-secrets) section.
+2. Create secrets as indicated in the ["Create OpenShift secrets"](#create-openshift-secrets) section.
-3. Update your own values file as indicated in the Production ["Update values file" section](#update-values-file).
+3. Update your own values file as indicated in the Production ["Update values file"](#update-values-file) section.
 4. Use the following command to install the chart:

     ```console